Mountain Sky View Glamping in Collpapampa, Peru during the Salkantay Trek to Machu Picchu

 • Machu Picchu Mountain

-Machu Picchu Mountain is another of the mountains that surround the archaeological site of Machu Picchu.
-It offers less steep, wider, and visually less frightening roads than Huayna Picchu, and it takes 1.5 hours to reach the top.
-This walk requires an entrance ticket which we can assure you if we have time in advance.
+Machu Picchu Mountain is one of the breathtaking peaks that surround the archaeological site.
+Its trails are less steep, wider, and less intimidating than those of Huayna Picchu, making it an excellent option for those seeking a more relaxed climb.
+Reaching the summit takes approximately 1.5 hours and offers unforgettable panoramic views.
+This hike requires an entrance ticket, which we can secure for you in advance upon request.

 • Dinner in Cusco (Day 5)

-• Personal Hiking Clothes and Gear
+• Personal Hiking Clothing and Gear

 • Travel Insurance